 The ECE program is designed to provide graduates with a strong background in child development, family and societal studies, and the pedagogical knowledge and skills, which will enable them to plan and implement a developmentally appropriate curriculum, that is consistent with the most current thinking in early childhood education.

-An essential component of the ECE program is field experience and students engage in a hands-on learning at the UM-Dearborn Early Childhood Education Center (ECEC), the NAEYC accredited on campus education and childcare center for children ages one year through kindergarten.
-The UM-Dearborn teacher education program and the ECEC share the same philosophy and goals, that is, the preparation of high quality teachers and high quality educational experiences for young children.
+An essential component of the ECE program is field experience and students engage in a hands-on learning at the UM-Dearborn Early Childhood Education Center (ECEC), the NAEYC accredited on campus education and childcare center for children ages one year through kindergarten, or another suitable location.

 Making the Most of your Major

 There are opportunities to develop skills and connect with others interested in children and families beyond the classroom.
 Check out the Children and Families Major Map to get a more detailed, year-by-year of how you can learn, engage, network and transform your community and prepare for life after graduation.